shaileshnamjoshi/tomcat/README.md

 # tomcat
 Tomcat 8 Docker Repository

-# This is CICD Demo Testing
+# This is IBM CICD Demo Testing

 This repository contains files to run a sample application on Tomcat 8 and demonstrates a CI/CD process in action.